SSWConsulting/SSW.Rules.Content/rules/do-you-create-a-migration-plan/rule.md

 guid: d47bb1e4-261f-436e-84fc-fdb1b21e0d36
 ---

-Migrating from .NET Framework to .NET Core brings huge advantages to your app's performance, hosting fees, and maintainability.
-But it's important that you understand what the road to .NET Core looks like for your app *before* you start breaking things!
+Migrating from .NET Framework (4.x) to the latest .NET (5+) brings huge advantages to your app's performance, hosting fees, and maintainability.
+But it's important that you understand what the road to .NET 5+ looks like for your app *before* you start breaking things!
 So how do you ensure your migration is being done the right way?

 <!--endintro-->